AlexandreChenu/gfetch_dcil/README.md

-# gym-gmazes
+# gym-gfetch
-Mazes environments for reinforcement learning (with OpenAI Gym interface)
+Wrapper of the Fetch environment for reinforcement learning (with OpenAI Gym interface)

 ## Installation